iRobot Roomba i4 Robot Vacuum Review

 The iRobot Roomba i7 is a better vacuum than the iRobot Roomba i4.
 The i7 does a much better job of clearing pet hair from all surface types, and it has a larger dirt compartment.
 Also, it uses the iAdapt 3.0 with Visual Navigation system to follow an efficient route, and it learns its environment as it cleans.
 There's an external dustbin attached to the docking station, so it can automatically empty its dirt compartment.
 That said, the i4 doesn't have an external dirtbag, which results in fewer recurring costs, and it has a longer battery life.

-The Shark IQ Robot and iRobot Roomba i4 each have their own advantages, so one may suit you better than the other depending on your needs.
-The Shark has a bigger dustbin and performs better on both bare floors and low-pile carpet.
+The Shark IQ Robot RV1001 and the iRobot Roomba i4 each have their own advantages, so one may suit you better than the other depending on your needs.
+The Shark has a bigger dustbin and performs better on both bare floors and low-pile carpets.
 It also has a longer maximum runtime, though this can vary in the real world.
-Meanwhile, the iRobot charges much faster, has an automatic surface type adjustment feature, feels better-built, and incurs fewer recurring costs.
+Meanwhile, the iRobot charges much faster, has an automatic surface type adjustment feature, feels better built, and incurs fewer recurring costs.
 It also does a better job of maneuvering around obstacles.

 eufy RoboVac G30